-Equipment supporting the educational program include a dehumidification dry kiln, dozer, a John Deere 440C skidder and CAT D3 skidder dozer, a John Deer 380 forklift, a portable Mighty Might band mill, and a 2011 tandem International logging truck with Prentice loader.
+Equipment supporting the educational program include a dehumidification dry kiln, dozer, a John Deere 440C skidder and CAT D3 skidder dozer, a John Deer 380 forklift, and a 2011 tandem International logging truck with Prentice loader.

 The educational program in Forest Technology leading to an Associate of Applied Science in Forest Technology is accredited by the Society of American Foresters.